 Configuring Everyoneprint incoming email settings to work with Microsoft Office 365:

-- Mail server type: select Exchange Web Services (EWS)
+- Mail server type: Exchange Web Services (recommended)

 - Mail server address: include full URL like: https://outlook.office365.com